rtmzshw/alfabet/README.md

 * run -> ```docker pull postgis/postgis```
 * run -> ```docker build -t alfabet-app .```
 * run -> ```docker-compose up```
+* give it a few seconds, it might fail (but restart automatically) a few times because Postgres needs to install extensions

 ## Interact
 For viewing api documentation, naviage to: